MatGTe1/first-laravel-crud/README.md

 To access the admin panel and use CRUD at `/admin/dashboard`:

 1. Register a new user through the application or insert a user into the `users` table.
-2. In database, update the `usertype` column for that user to `admin`:
+2. In database, update the `usertype` column for that user to `admin`